What is Supply Chain?

 Advantages of Global Supply Chain

 Global supply chain management enables a business to work with international suppliers and access global markets.
-This can help the business reach a broader customer base and increase its competitive strength.
+This can help the business reach a broader customer base and increase its competitive power.

 Challenges of Global Supply Chain